caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

   These are generally grouped by a theme.
 For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while the *metagenome distribution* provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
   When a distribution is installed, that particular installation of QIIME 2 is an example of a {term}`deployment`.

+DRY
+  An acronym of *Don't Repeat Yourself*, and a critical principle of software engineering.
+  For more information on DRY and software engineering in general, see {cite:t}`pragprog20`.

 File Format
   An object which subclasses either `qiime2.plugin.TextFileFormat` or `qiime2.plugin.BinaryFileFormat`.
   File formats define the particular format of a file, and define a process for validating the format.